Selecting a Sanitation System

 Discharge pumps are used to empty the holding tank overboard.
 We recommend large diameter diaphragm pumps because they are the least likely to clog.
 The Whale Manual Waste Pump is the best choice among non–electric pumps.
 Unlike aluminum-body pumps, its plastic body won't corrode.
 Macerator pumps, such as those by Jabsco and SHURflo, grind waste for easier passage through the sanitation system.
 When used as discharge pumps (from holding tank to overboard) be very careful to monitor the tank level because they can burn out pretty quickly if run dry.

-A more durable solution for pumping holding tanks is the SeaLand Sanipump diaphragm pump, which can be run dry without damage, or the Whale Gulper pulverizer toilet pump, which can handle solids up to 1 1/2".
+A more durable solution for pumping holding tanks is the SeaLand T Series Discharge Pump diaphragm pump, which can be run dry without damage, or the Whale Gulper pulverizer toilet pump, which can handle solids up to 1 1/2".

 Be sure your seacock is open before trying to pump out the tank.
-When an electric pump tries to pump against a closed outlet its valves can sometimes become inverted which requires a sewage "project" which is about as disgusting as anything you can imagine (yes, the author had to do this one time at Santa Cruz Island in Southern California, and wishes he hadn't).
-And even if the pump isn't damaged, you could cause a rupture in the system–yech.
+When an electric pump tries to pump against a closed outlet its valves can sometimes become inverted which requires a sewage "project" and even if the pump isn't damaged, you could cause a rupture in the system.

 Tank level indicators reduce the risk of overfilling the holding tank, which can push sewage out the vent line, or, if that line is clogged, rupture the system elsewhere.
 Mount monitors near the discharge pump switch so you can empty the tank as soon as you determine the tank is nearly full.